wasabibob/my-weather-app/README.md

 ## Build

+1. Ensure you have registered for a [free trial account](https://docs.launchdarkly.com/home/getting-started#1-sign-up-for-a-free-trial) with LaunchDarkly
+1. Create an [Personal Access Token](https://docs.launchdarkly.com/home/account/api-create/?q=create+access#create-access-tokens) for your SDK API connection giving the Role `writer` access
+   **Copy and save the token value for future use**
+1. [Create a Feature Flag](https://docs.launchdarkly.com/home/getting-started#3-create-your-first-feature-flag) named `new-banner`to use for this exercise
 1. Set the environment variable `LAUNCHDARKLY_SDK_KEY` to your LaunchDarkly SDK key.
-If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `LAUNCHDARKLY_FLAG_KEY` to the flag key; In this exaqmple `new-banner`.
+If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `LAUNCHDARKLY_FLAG_KEY` to the flag key; In this exaqmple webapp it should be `new-banner`.
     ```bash
     export LAUNCHDARKLY_SDK_KEY="1234567890abcdef"
     export LAUNCHDARKLY_FLAG_KEY="new-banner"
     ```
     NOTE: you can optionally set the environment variable "CI" to skip evaluating the feature flag

-1. [Sign up](https://openweathermap.org/appid#signup) for a free account at OpenWeatherMap.org and create an API key
-   * Copy and save the API Key for use later

 1. Clone the repo
     ```bash